 Awarded Applicant shall require that the language of this certification be included in the award documents for all sub awards at all tiers (including sub grants, contracts under grants and cooperative agreements, and subcontracts) and that all sub recipients shall certify and disclose accordingly.

-Please mail or email a signed copy of the Certification Regarding Lobbying and Disclosure Form (Appendix C) with the Application Cover Page.
+Please mail or email a signed copy of the Certification Regarding Lobbying and Disclosure Form (Appendix C) and the FATTA Certification (Appendix L) with the Application Cover Page.

-APPENDIX A

-2012-2013 PERKINS BASIC GRANT PROGRAM ALLOCATIONS
+APPENDIX A 2013-2014 PERKINS BASIC GRANT PROGRAM ALLOCATIONS